Become a Holistic Health Counselor – Education & Licensure Guide

 Treating just one aspect of a client’s issues is sometimes not enough for a practitioner.
 Therapists who want to take a comprehensive approach that includes caring for a client’s emotional, mental, physical, and spiritual well-being should consider branching out into a career as a holistic health counselor.

 The integrative approach holistic health counselors use can help clients obtain optimal wellness rather than just treating one symptom at a time.
-For example, a client with cancer will need care from an oncology team but can also benefit from a nutritionist, alternative medicine provider, and a holistic health counselor who will help them consider all the alternatives.
+For example, a client with cancer will need care from an oncology team but can also benefit from a nutritionist, alternative medicine provider, and a holistic health counselor who can help them heal through multiple modalities.

-Most holistic health counselors are licensed mental health therapists who have completed a master’s degree in counseling, completed supervised work hours, and hold a license to practice in their state.
+Most holistic health counselors are licensed mental health therapists or other types of counselors who have completed a master’s degree in counseling, completed supervised work hours, and hold a license to practice in their state.

 In addition to counseling education, holistic health counselors may have training in complementary treatments such as massage therapy, nutrition, acupuncture, nursing, Chinese medicine, and more.
 If a holistic health counselor can’t provide the needed services, they will refer their client to trusted practitioners and coordinate with them to produce comprehensive care.

-Mental health counselors, including holistic health counselors, are in high demand, with an estimated 22 percent growth in jobs in this field between 2021 and 2031, according to the Bureau of Labor Statistics (BLS 2022).
-An increased number of insured Americans, as well as a higher rate of referral to counseling versus incarceration for drug offenders, are the primary reasons for this uptick.
+Mental health counselors, including holistic health counselors, are in high demand.
+According to the Bureau of Labor Statistics (BLS 2024), there will be an estimated 18 percent growth in jobs in this field between 2022 and 2032.
+An increased number of insured Americans and a higher rate of referral to counseling versus incarceration for drug offenders are the primary reasons for this uptick.

 The goal of holistic health counseling is to care for the entire patient.
 If that sounds like an exciting career path, keep reading to learn what it takes to enter this profession.